-Fuel sold for freight transport by Royal Arctic Line between Aalborg (Denmark) and Greenland and by Eim Skip - East route between Aarhus (Denmark) and Torshavn (Faroe Islands) are included under other national sea transport in the Danish inventories.
-In both cases, all fuel is being bought in Denmark (Rasmussen, 2018 and Thorarensen, 2018).
+The fuel sold for freight transport by Royal Arctic Line between Aalborg (Denmark) and Greenland is included under other national sea transport in the Danish inventories.
+In this case all fuel is being bought in Denmark (Rasmussen, 2019).
+The fuel used by freight transport between Denmark and the Faroe Islands (Eimskip) is bought outside Denmark (Thorarensen, 2019).
+Hence, this fuel consumption is not included in the Danish inventories at all.